A theory of Automated Market Makers in DeFi: Introduction

-\item In \S\ref{sec:swap-rate} we devise sufficient conditions on swap rate functions that induce good behavioural properties of AMMs.
-For instance, these conditions allow us to extend to swap actions the additivity and reversibility properties enjoyed by deposit and redeem actions (Theorems~\ref{thm:sr-additivity} and~\ref{thm:sr-reversibility}), as well as to estimate the gain of composed and reversed swaps (Lemmata~\ref{lem:swap-gain:additivity} and \ref{lem:swap-gain:reversibility}).
-Further, we find a condition that allows us to relate the swap rate before and after deposit or redeem transactions (Lemma~\ref{lem:sr-reduced-slippage}).
-We then show that the constant product swap rate function (the one popularized by Uniswap) satisfies all these conditions (Lemma~\ref{lem:swap-rate:const-prod}).
+\item In \autoref{sec:swap-rate} we devise sufficient conditions on swap rate functions that induce good behavioural properties of AMMs.
+These conditions allow us to extend to swap actions the additivity and reversibility properties enjoyed by deposit and redeem actions (Theorems~\ref{thm:sr-additivity} and~\ref{thm:sr-reversibility}), as well as to compute the gain of composed and reversed swaps (Lemmata~\ref{lem:swap-gain:additivity} and \ref{lem:swap-gain:reversibility}).
+We study the effect of deposits and redeems on the swap rate and on the internal exchange rate (Lemma~\ref{lem:sr-reduced-slippage}).
+We then study the properties of three notable swap rate functions: the constant sum, the constant product, and the constant mean.

-\item In \S\ref{sec:arbitrage} we investigate the incentive mechanism of AMMs.
-We start by considering the \emph{arbitrage problem}, which requires to find the action which maximizes the gain of a given user.
-Notably, while solutions to the arbitrage problem are already known for specific swap rate functions, in Theorem~\ref{thm:arbitrage} we generalize the result to any swap rate function respecting the conditions introduced in \S\ref{sec:swap-rate}.
-We then show that depositing tokens into AMMs incentivizes subsequent swaps (Theorem~\ref{thm:reduced-slippage}), while redeeming tokens disincentivizes them (Theorem~\ref{thm:rdm-slippage}).
+\item In \autoref{sec:arbitrage} we investigate the incentive mechanism of AMMs.
+We start by considering the \emph{arbitrage problem}, which requires to find the action which maximizes the gain of a user.
+Performing such optimal action has the side effect of aligning the internal exchange rate of the AMM to the external exchange rate given by token price oracles.
+This gives one of the landmark economic properties of AMMs: assuming rational users, AMMs can be seen as price oracles themselves~\cite{Angeris20aft}.
+Notably, while solutions to the arbitrage problem are already known for specific swap rate functions, in Theorem~\ref{thm:arbitrage} we generalize the result to any swap rate function respecting the conditions given in \autoref{sec:swap-rate}.
+We then show that depositing tokens into AMMs incentivizes subsequent swaps (Theorem~\ref{thm:swap-after-dep}), while redeeming tokens disincentivizes them (Theorem~\ref{thm:swap-after-rdm}).
 Finally, in Theorems~\ref{thm:dep-arbitrage} and~\ref{thm:rdm-arbitrage} we relate the solution of the arbitrage problem in the states before and after a deposit or redeem action, and we compare their gains.

+\item In \autoref{sec:mev} we discuss Maximal Extractable Value (MEV), a class of attacks where miners exploit their power of dropping and reordering user transactions (and inserting their own) to increase their gain to the detriment of users.
+These attacks are one of the most carefully studied AMM phenomena, occuring widely in practice and frequently making up the bulk of interactions with AMMs~\cite{Qin21quantifying}.
+The fact that our AMM model can accurately express these attacks supports the coherence of our modelling choices with respect to behaviour exhibited by actual AMM implementations.

-\item In \S\ref{sec:variants} we discuss some extensions to our basic AMM model to make it coherent with the implementation of Uniswap~\cite{uniswapimpl}, and their impact on the results in the paper.
+\item In \autoref{sec:variants} we discuss some extensions to our basic AMM model to make it closer to the implementation of Uniswap~\cite{uniswapimpl}, and their impact on the results in the paper.

 \item As a byproduct, we provide an open-source Ocaml implementation of our executable semantics as a companion of this paper.\footnote{\url{\githubrepo}}